Health care is changing quickly.

 But rather than jumping on the wellness bandwagon or adding a program just to expand the suite of benefits, employers would be better served to make data-driven decisions.
 They would do well to engage the many data analytics vendors who provide evaluation services to answer key questions.
 “Is this right for our company?” and “Will this save me money on health care costs?” are the types of questions that can be answered even before the program is implemented, based on existing statistics or sample data sets.

-Rani Aravamudhan is senior clinical consultant at HDMS.
+Dr. Rani is Head of Clinical Advisory Services at HDMS.
 She is a physician (specialty – General Medicine) with extensive experience in the EMR/EHR and population health industries with a focus on clinical transformation, workflow design and development, value-based care, risk management and clinical quality and performance reporting.
 Her strong background in clinical medicine and experience in the HIT industry make her successful in navigating payer, provider and technology vendor landscapes.

 Published in HR Executive